SSpatizm/CommunityGuardian/README.md

 ### Known Limitations

-- No authentication — any user can create or edit any report.
+- No authentication, so any user can create or edit any report.
 - Location is free text, not geocoded, which means no proximity-based filtering.
 - Rule engine keyword matching is English-only and does not handle synonyms, typos, or multilingual input.
 - AI classification requires network access and incurs API costs per request.